 Mohsin AR

-Mohsin AR over 4 years ago
+Mohsin AR about 5 years ago

 i have heard that foodpanda earns money when users open their app and follow the steps of placing order. if order is placed in five steps then they will get $1 each step ??